LeCAD-PEG/SOLPS-GUI/doc/source/howto/tunneling.rst

 GUI is designed to run in a graphical environment on a local workstation or on a cluster with X11 environment.
 However, some cluster don't provide X11 desktop on a login node and for that running SOLPS-GUI is not native.
-If X11, necesary Python and PyQt libraries are available on login node then the GUI can be simply tunelled by adding ``-X`` or ``-Y`` switch when connecting to login node with ``ssh``.
+If X11, necessary Python and PyQt libraries are available on login node then the GUI can be simply tunneled by adding ``-X`` or ``-Y`` switch when connecting to login node with ``ssh``.
 Running SOLPS-GUI on a local machine for monitoring purposes is possible too by tunneling UDP messages sent from compute nodes to login node.
 In this HOWTO we'll access login node's network internal services